UFOASTRO/Gametrove/README.md

 ### Team Members and Responsibilities

 - **Waseem:** Developed the login page.
-- **Astro:** Designed the home page, games section, and implemented basic form validation.
+- **Astro:** Designed and developed the home page, games section, and implemented basic form validation.

 ---